huguesv/AudioPlayer/README.md

-# Audio Player
+# Discue - Audio Player for Windows, Linux and MacOS

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/huguesv/AudioPlayer/build-and-test.yml)

-This is an audio player for Windows, Linux and MacOS.

-It is designed to play audio CDs dumped to raw bin/cue or chd files.
+Discue is for playing audio tracks from CDs dumped to raw bin/cue or chd files.

 The bin/cue files can be loaded from a folder on disk, or from a zip archive.